Canned or Dry – Which Emergency Food is Better?

 In the following video, AlaskaGranny shares some tips for determining whether an expired canned food is safe to eat:

 Expiration Dates are About Quality

 According to the USDA, expiration dates on shelf-stable food refer more to quality than safety.
-The food is at its best quality before the expiration date, and may be stale after a long period of time.
-Upon opening a can or container, an individual should be able to tell whether the quality of a food has degraded.
+The food is at its best quality before the expiration date and may be stale after a long period of time.
+Upon opening a can or container, an individual should be able to tell whether the quality of the food has degraded.

 The USDA recommends using the FoodKeeper app for storage and safety information.
 Although the internet or cellular networks might not be available in the event of a disaster, this resource could help preppers to plan and store properly ahead of time.

 Take time to occasionally check on the survival stockpile to ensure it’s still properly sealed and undamaged.
 It may be necessary to replace canned goods, and even dry ones, from time to time.
 With careful preparation and vigilance, it’s possible to survive a disaster scenario with plenty of healthy foods on hand.